benlumley/msp-osd/README.md

 ##### To configure/enable:

-1. Put an HD version of a Betaflight font in the root of your Goggles SD card - see 'Custom Fonts' below.
-(The default HD font is an iNav one - you will get the wrong glyphs for the various icons if you use it).
-2. Plug in your Goggles + connect them to the WTFOS Configurator.
+1. Plug in your Goggles + connect them to the WTFOS Configurator.
-3. Click into the `CLI` tab.
+2. Click into the `CLI` tab.
-4. Type/paste `package-config set msp-osd fakehd_enable true` and press Enter.
+3. Type/paste `package-config set msp-osd fakehd_enable true` and press Enter.
-5. Type/paste `package-config apply msp-osd` and press Enter.
+4. Type/paste `package-config apply msp-osd` and press Enter.

-NB: If you get an error doing the above in the CLI ensure `wtfos-package-config` package is installed; it should get installed automatically with MSP-OSD but we have had a couple of reports of this not happening on upgrades.
-If it is not - install it and then try the above steps again.
+5. Optionally, place custom fonts in the root of your sd card, using the names `font_bf_hd.bin` / `font_bf_hd_2.bin` (NB: FakeHD no longer uses font_hd.bin / font_hd_2.bin)

 No air unit/vista config is required.